 Although it’s becoming very much a cliché to refer to Istanbul as the city where east meets west, nowhere else have I found such a beautiful mix of eastern and western influences as I did in Istanbul.
 From the Byzantine church of Hagia Sophia to the opulent Topaki Palace, built during the Ottoman Empire, Istanbul’s architecture is just one of many examples of the confluence of European and Asian culture and beliefs.

-But cross the Bosphorus to the European side and take a walk up Istiklal Caddesi (Independence Street), and it’s a very different story.
+But, take a walk up Istiklal Caddesi (Independence Street), and it’s a very different story.
 Young Turkish men and women here are dressed in Western-style clothes, their arms draped around each other as they browse designer shops and drink in trendy bars.

-Even the food is a wonderful mix of Central Asian, Middle Eastern and Balkan cuisines.
+The food is a wonderful mix of Central Asian, Middle Eastern and Balkan cuisines.

 Istanbul is a city of colours and contrasts, of markets and minarets, and of tea and Turkish Delight.
 It’s both ancient and modern, and conservative and progressive; a confusing but fascinating fusion of opposing ideas and beliefs.
 And if my words haven’t painted an accurate enough picture of this intriguing city, then maybe my photographs will.